dwavesystems/dwave-ocean-sdk/docs/examples/hybrid_cqm_stock_selling.rst

-To show that this pair of inequalities indeed sets the desired binary indicator, the table below shows, **bolded**, the binary values :math:`t` must take to simultaneously meet both inequalities for :math:`\sum_{i < \text{taxed_period}} s_i` with sample values 0, 1, and 5 for the previous configured :code`total_shares = 100`.
+To show that this pair of inequalities indeed sets the desired binary indicator, the table below shows, **bolded**, the binary values :math:`t` must take to simultaneously meet both inequalities for :math:`\sum_{i < \text{taxed_period}} s_i` with sample values 0, 1, and 5 for the previous configured :code:`total_shares = 100`.

 .. list-table:: Binary Indicator Variable :math:`t` for :math:`\sum_i s_i = 100`
    :widths: auto